-These companies simply use technology to manage the investments in an efficient and cost-effective manner.
-If you seek the ultimate in convenience you can certainly do everything online from your account set up (it might just take a few minutes) to the completion of an online investor questionnaire that will offer you the most appropriate comprehensive investment portfolio designed to help you reach your goals while you invest within your risk comfort level.
+These companies simply use technology to manage their investments efficiently and cost-effectively.
+If you seek the ultimate in convenience, you can undoubtedly do everything online, from your account set up (it might just take a few minutes) to the completion of an online investor questionnaire that will offer you the most appropriate comprehensive investment portfolio designed to help you reach your goals.
+At the same time, you invest within your risk comfort level.

 But once again, if you ever want that human touch, just pick up the phone.

-All of these ‘Digital Wealth Managers’ offer the same style of sensible low fee investment portfolios.
-You’ll have a well diversified portfolio that includes large baskets of Canadian companies, US and International companies, and bonds are often present to manage the risk of the portfolio.
-The stock (companies) are there for growth, the bonds are present to reduce the risk or volatility.
+All of these ‘Digital Wealth Managers’ offer the same style of sensible low-fee investment portfolios.
+You’ll have a well-diversified portfolio that includes large baskets of Canadian and US and International companies, and bonds are often present to manage the portfolio’s risk.
+The stock (companies) are there for growth.
+The bonds are present to reduce the risk or volatility.
 You’ll be offered a portfolio in line with your risk tolerance level.

 And the portfolios are watched and professionally managed on a regular schedule.
 They are also re-balanced automatically to keep everything ‘in check’.
-There’s nothing for you to do but sit back and add monies on a regular schedule.
-You can view your progress online, you can call in to chat if you have questions or concerns.
+There’s nothing you can do but sit back and add monies on a regular schedule.
+You can view your progress online.
+You can call in to chat if you have questions or concerns.

-You can do and get everything you would normally need; you’ll simply do it in a much more cost-effective manner.
+You can do and get everything you would typically need; you’ll simply do it in a much more cost-effective manner.
 You will keep considerably more monies in your portfolio pocket.

-If you have a more complicated tax situation or are in need of a full financial plan you might consider Justwealth.
+If you have a more complicated tax situation or need a complete financial plan, you might consider Justwealth.
 Once again, that advice is included in the low annual fees.

-Please have a look at the list of companies on my site, read some reviews and if you have any questions, please send a note to [email protected] If you are interested in this low fee approach I can direct you to the companies that might best suit your needs.
+Please look at the list of companies on my site, read some reviews and if you have any questions, please send a note to [email protected] If you are interested in this low-fee approach, I can direct you to the companies that might best suit your needs.